johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 ### Updated profile and about page

 There's a concept used by Google for ranking known as Experience, Expertise, Authoritativeness, and Trust (E-E-A-T).
 It's about how much Google trusts the content on your site.
-Growtika suggested that I update the profile on my blog and the about page to demonstrate my expertise and authority on topics.
+Growtika suggested that I update the profile on my site and the about page to demonstrate my expertise and authority on topics.

 On each blog post I have a profile that looks like this: